TomFrankly/pipedream-notion-voice-tasks/instructions.md

 * Note the *Optional Fields* below.
 These aren't required, but you can use them to add more detail to your tasks, switch ChatGPT models, etc.
 * **Test** your workflow to make sure it works.
 * Hit **Deploy** to make your workflow live.

+## Privacy

+The request body from your mobile shortcut – shown in `steps.trigger.event.body` above – is sent to OpenAI so ChatGPT can parse it.
+This is what powers the workflow.
+No other data is sent to OpenAI.
+[More details are available in the full blog post.](https://thomasjfrank.com/notion-chatgpt-voice-tasks/#privacy)

 ## More Resources